hexbus/ppebcr-docs/README.md

 - Fully emulates TI Speech Synthesizer using PWM audio on Pico GPIO.

-- Audio output routing: Matches TI Speech DSR functionality for software compatibility.
+- Matches TI Speech DSR functionality for software compatibility.

- - Outputs through console main channel output
+- Audio output routing: PWM output from Pico is mixed to the sound input on the console 44 pin side car connector (confirmed)

 ---

 ## 🔧 Digi-Port 8-bit Audio